tathyagarg/arraysql/docs/SYNTAX.md

 3. `U32MAX`: 4294967295
 4. `U64MAX`: 18446744073709551615

+## Modes
+MaybeSQL uses 2 sets of 2 modes each to control which action you want to place more importance on:
+Group 1:
+1. `FINSERT`: Faster inserts
+2. `FREAD`: Faster reads
+Group 2:
+3. `FDELETE`: Faster deletions
+4. `LMEM`: Lower memory usage

+1 mode can be used from each group, resulting in 4 different configurations.
+These modes are defined when you make a table.

 ## Creating Databases
 Databases are stored in the form of directories, and can be created with:
 ```